genesiscommunitysuccess/docs/docs/05_reference/02_developer/05_api/01_database/04_reference/03_supported-databases/06_mssql.md

 ## Sample configurations

-### User name and password as part of the Connection URL
+### User name and password as part of the connection URL

 ```kotlin